TheThingSystem/steward/nodewiki/steward/Devices.md

 # Devices

-An *actor* refers to a prototype of a entity that participates in an activity.
-Typically, these refer to devices; however, there are two other types of actors: _groups_ which combine actors accordingly to a logical relationship (e.g., 'and' or 'first/next') and _pseudo actors_ which are software-only constructs (e.g., the *clipboard*).
+An *actor* refers to an entity that participates in an activity.
+Typically, these refer to devices; however, there are two other types of actors: _groups_ which combine actors accordingly to a logical relationship (e.g., 'and' or 'first/next') and _pseudo actors_ which are software-only constructs (e.g., the *place*).

 ## Architecture